mashaal/wild-cherry/README.md

 * Now Optimised for Atom!
 * Recommended to use [Isotope UI Theme](https://atom.io/themes/isotope-ui), with [File Icons](https://atom.io/packages/file-icons) package
+* Thanks to [ramonmcros](https://github.com/ramonmcros) for adding JSON, Markdown, and CriticMarkdown syntax!

 (When using Isotope UI, if your side/bottom panel colours are not displaying properly- please set Isotope UI's settings background colour to rgb **43,31,51**, which may alleviate the issue)